fenago/pytest-quick-start-guide/python-testing-with-pytest/Appendix_2.md

 six 1.11.0
 ```

-As shown in this example, pip installs the package you want and also any
+As shown in this example, pip install s the package you want and also any
 dependencies that aren’t already installed.

 pip is pretty flexible.
 It can install things from other places, such as GitHub,